 H179/H178/H379/H378 : The reliable “Farkas” horn design, you should be able to find it used in usable condition for under $1500.
 The H37X models are the H17X’s cheaper relative but plays about the same (see our review).
-Check current used listings.
+Check current used listings on eBay.

 6D: While less popular these days, the 6D was a mainstay earlier in the 20th century (see our review) before the Farkas and Conn 8D horns stole their thunder.
 That means you can get it for less.
 Lots of these on the market, many in okay condition for around $1000.
-Check current used listings.
+Check current used listings on eBay.

 Eroica: Similar to the popular Conn 8D, but less popular and no longer made.
 Has a a bit of cult following among low horn players.
 These still show up on the used market at great prices, often under $1300.

 Contempora: Designed as a competitor to the Holton Farkas horns, the Contempora holds its own as a well-made instrument and can be had for under $1400.
 Like the Eroica, it is no longer made but show up occasionally used.

 Once you’ve found the perfect horn, be sure to vet it.
 Ask the current owner: how is the value compression and smoothness?
 Does it need any dents removed?
 Has it had any major work done?
 Just like you’re buying a car.
 Unless the previous owner had it cleaned up, you’ll likely need to budget a few hundred dollars for basic repair or cleaning work at your local music shop.
 This goes with the territory in the sub $1000 range.
 Good luck and happy horn hunting!

 Get started and start searching used horns (links to eBay).